Blogs/AI

 1 of 7

-Agentic Document Extraction represents a newer OCR approach where the model behaves more like an agent.
-While testing it, I observed that it could handle complex extraction tasks when everything worked as expected.
-This often involves combining OCR with other AI capabilities.
+Agentic Document Extraction represents a newer OCR approach where the model behaves more like an intelligent agent rather than a traditional text extractor.
+During testing, I found it capable of handling more complex extraction tasks by combining OCR with reasoning, structured parsing, and other AI capabilities.
+This makes it especially interesting for advanced document workflows.

 Strengths